Do I need varicose veins for circulation?

 The treatments are usually spaced out at one to two weeks interval.

 What can I do to minimize discomfort during sclerotherapy (vein injection)?

 It is reasonable to take Tylenol before the treatment.
 And in the extreme case, you can purchase EMLA cream from the pharmacy to apply to the intended treatment area half to one hour before treatment and remove it just before injection.
 Please consult a physician before you do so.

 Will treated veins recur?

 The vein that was adequately treated will not recur.
-However as sclerotherapy does not address underlying weakness of the vein which is genetic in nature in most cases, therefore new vein may appear over time.
-Prevention is the key to reduce the reoccurrence.
+However as sclerotherapy does not address the underlying weakness of the vein which is genetic in nature in most cases, therefore new vein may appear over time.
+Prevention is the key to reduce the recurrence.

 What can I do to prevent varicose veins from occurring?